You try and try to ignore.

 Next was a brief consultation with the anaesthetist followed shortly by being loaded up onto a table and pumped full of drugs.

-Recovery was a pretty bonkers experience.
+Recovery was a pretty bizarre experience.
 For the record, I have been under general anaesthesia on one other occasion: having my wisdom teeth removed back in 2010.
 Waking up from that felt pretty immediate; I knew where I was, understood what was going on, and could hold a conversation.

-Time was kind of hazy after that, the anaesthetist’s report suggests roughly two hours, 08:00~ish to 10:00~ish, and I assume it was around 14:00 when my parents briefly visited as the hospital visiting hours are marked as 14:00-20:00.
+Time was kind of hazy after that, the anaesthetist’s report suggests roughly two hours, 08:00~ish to 10:00~ish, and I assume it was around 14:00 when my parents briefly visited as the hospital visiting hours were marked as 14:00-20:00.

 Aside from being tired, I mostly just felt relieved after the surgery.
 Nursing staff at Masada were excellent and, disregarding the expected discomfort of being in recovery from surgery, I was quite comfortable overall.

-Using the bathroom was quite awkward as I had drainage tubes which didn’t come out until cleared to leave the following day.
-An IV port was also pretty gnarly in my left arm for about as long, although the IV itself had been removed once I was drinking water and eating.
-The port just stays in, unplugged, to save time if there’s a complication or emergency.
+An IV port was also pretty gnarly in my left arm until it was time to leave, although the actual IV itself had been removed once I was drinking water and eating.
+The port just stayed in, unplugged, to save time if there was a complication or emergency.

 04 February 2024 | 14 December 2024